ForgeRock/forgeops/helm/README.md

      branch: master
 ```

 forgeops-init.git has public read-only access.
 You can clone this repository but you can not write to it.

 If you wish to use your own Git repository based on the forgeops-init repository,
 you can fork and clone the forgeops-init repository.
+See [frconfig/README.md](frconfig/README.md).

 # Composite Charts

-Composite charts have names that begin with cmp-.
-These charts assemble foundational charts such opendj, git,
- openam, etc. Refer to the values.yaml in each composite chart.
-If you are building the
+The provided cmp-platform cahrt bundles other foundational charts such opendj, frconfig,
+ openam, etc. Performing a `helm install cmp-platform`  will deploy all the components.
- charts yourself, remember to perform a `helm dep up cmp-chart` to update any dependencies that might have changed.
+ Remember to perform a `helm dep up cmp-platform` to update any dependencies that might have changed.

+ In general we recommendt that charts be deployed individually,as it makes it easier to debug and makes it possible
+ to redploy a single component at a time.

 # Using a private registry